Just Who I Am: Poets & Pirates

 Just Who I Am: Poets & Pirates is the eleventh studio album by American country music artist Kenny Chesney.
 It was released on September 11, 2007 via BNA Records.
 The album was leaked on the Internet on September 5, 2007.
 It produced four singles on the US Billboard Hot Country Songs chart between 2007 and 2008, three of which reached number one.
 The album also includes duets with George Strait and Joe Walsh.
-This is Chesney’s only album to date with no songs written or co-written by him.
+This is Chesney’s second album where he was not a writer or co-writer on any of the tracks, the first being 1996's Me and You.